-There have been some contention over the traditional beach access path for Taylor Bay has been gated off (March 2017).
+There have been some contention over the traditional beach access path for Taylor Bay, which has been gated at various times.
 This route travelled over what may have been private land, and there is no government-sanctioned access.
 At this time, the entrance is not gated (2018).

 The Turks and Caicos Government is working on a solution to the beach access issues.

-Taylor Bay Beach remains public and free-to-access up to the high tide point, however the only way for the general public to access the coast is from the ocean.
+Taylor Bay Beach remains public and free-to-access up to the high tide point, and access by the general public to Taylor Bay from the ocean cannot be restricted.

 There is a route to the coast on its western end near the entrance to the Silly Creek neighbourhood, yet this path is not an established access.